kishore163/hand-sign-to-text-converter/README.md

 # hand-sign-to-text-converter
-This is an application built on top of keras which converts hand signs to text.This was built mainly built to help the deaf and dumb to help them to communicate easily.
+This is an application built using python and on top of keras which converts hand signs to text and voice.This was built mainly built to help the deaf and dumb to help them to communicate easily with the outer world.

 ### About the data
 The data consists of nearly 80000 images for training and around 10000 images for testing.